Is Hydrogen fluoride (HF) an acid or base? - Strong or Weak

 Now the question arises, why HF partially dissociates in solution and acquire the weak acid strength?

 This is because the bond strength between hydrogen and fluorine is very strong and it requires a large amount of energy to break the bond between H-F in water.
-Also, fluorine has a very high electronegativity and high affinity towards hydrogen which prevents the ease of releasing H+ in an aqueous solution.
+Also, fluorine has a very high electronegativity and high affinity toward hydrogen which prevents the ease of releasing H+ in an aqueous solution.

 One more thing is that the hydration energy of fluoride ions is lower than the bond energy of H-F, this causes the lower solubility of hydrogen fluoride as well as weak acidity in the aqueous solution.